Display Accessibility Tools

 Join Our Team

-The Plant Resilience Institute (PRI) at Michigan State University is growing and seeks talented individuals across research, administration, and more!
-Visit these active postings to apply, and check back often for new opportunities.
+The Plant Resilience Institute (PRI) at Michigan State University (MSU) is growing and seeks talented individuals across research, administration, and more!
+Visit the active postings linked below to apply, and check back often for new opportunities.
 All PRI openings can be found at careers.msu.edu.

 New and prospective PRI members should review the PRI onboarding packet.
 This PDF file contains helpful information for new trainees about PRI's research and labs, events, resources, and more.